happypeter/edocs/soho.md

   - top of the roof
     - 3 $white_box_size for other clothes or stuff
   - don't block the light
-- A light version, WHYNOTs
+- why I don't like A freestanding hanging rod
   - sth like this https://youtu.be/DvzWx2tHZ18?t=125
   - it's hard put some on top
   - no way to cover it to form a box shape